|

 Please take note, that this is a simplified identification key.
 Ichthyologists use tables with the number of dorsal, anal and pectoral rays, the length of the illicium and other distinguishing characteristics for means of identification.

 I identified all frogfishes (anglerfishes) to my best knowledge.
 Frogfishes are specially difficult to identify (see tips for identification) so mistakes are possible of course!
 Please write to me, if you have any questions.
-Latin names according to the ITIS Standard Report and Fishbase.
+Latin names according to the newest scientific findings, ITIS Standard Report and Fishbase.

 .
 Copyright Teresa Zubi